esp-rs/book/rust-doc-style-guide.md

   > 🚨 **Warning**: Use in critical circumstances only, e.g., for irreversible actions or actions potentially harmful to hardware, software, etc.

+- Hint

+  > 💡 **Hint**: Use for additional hints and tips

 In markdown:

 ```md
 > ⚠️ **Note**: Write your note.
 ```

+## Prioritization

+- RISC-V should be mentioned first and given priority over Xtensa in documentation and examples.

 ## Appendix A Existing Style Guides